ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 ---
-title: The Debug Adapter Protocol and Scala How it all works together
+title: The Debug Adapter Protocol and Scala.
 date: 2022-03-13
 description: A description of how the Debug Adapter Protocol works with Metals and Scala.
 ---